Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **News**
-* <strong> March 2020: </strong> Our paper *Gesticulator:A framework for semantically-aware speech-driven gesture generation* was accepted to Swedish Symposium on Deep Learning ([SSDL](http://ssba.org.se/ssba2020/)) for an oral presentation
+* <strong> April 2020: </strong> The CFP for our IVA'20 [Workshop](https://genea-workshop.github.io/2020/) on Generation and Evaluation of Non-verbal Behaviour for Embodied Agents is [out](https://easychair.org/cfp/GENEA_Workshop_2020).
+As part of this workshop we organize Gesture Generation Challenge!
 * <strong>Feb 2020:</strong> Our paper *Style-Controllable Speech-Driven Gesture Synthesis Using Normalising Flows* was accepted to Eurographics 2020.
 * <strong>Jan 2020:</strong> Sifan Jiang started his master thesis with me.
 He will be extending my gesture generation model to humanoid robot NAO.
 * <strong>November 2019:</strong> [Talk](https://youtu.be/AS5VorjTwcg) on general direction of my research.